Dinma003/BILLBOARD-MUSIC-CHARTS-2014-SQL/README.md

 This project serves as a structured exercise in writing and optimizing SQL queries using real-world data.
 It demonstrates how chart-based cultural datasets can be queried to uncover patterns and support exploratory analysis.

-Getting Started

-The queries are written for use in SQL environments like Mode Analytics or any platform that supports standard SQL and connects to the provided table schema.
-Modify and extend them as needed for your analysis.